 You can also test your string with the program as well.
-That's what the "mode" tab is for.
-You can use the slider to change the voltage being sent by the jaguar.
-You can even test more than one jaguar at once.
-All of the limit switch, potentiometer, and encoder inputs and the voltage and temperature on the jaguar can be monitored from this tab as well.
+This is what the "mode" tab is for.
+You can use the slider to change the voltage being sent by the Jaguar to the motor output.
+You can even test more than one Jaguar at once.
+All of the limit switch, potentiometer, and encoder inputs and the voltage and temperature levels on the Jaguar can be monitored from this tab as well.

-Before you can wire all of your jaguars on the robot, you need to do a couple things to the cRIO.
-First, you need to update the firmware on the cRIO and when doing so, select the black jaguar option (this installs the necessary driver on the cRIO).
-After doing that, the "CONSOLE OUPUT" DIP switch on the cRIO needs to be switched to off.
+Before you can wire all of your Jaguars on the robot, you need to do a couple things to the cRIO.
+First, you need to update the firmware on the cRIO and when doing so, select the black Jaguar option (this installs the necessary driver on the cRIO).
+You may then load your code.
+After doing that, If you are using the older 8-slot cRio (2009-2011), the "CONSOLE OUPUT" DIP switch on the cRIO needs to be switched to off.
+The switch is set this way by default from the factory.
+Be careful of how the switches are set; they have a tendency to be confusing.
+If you are using the newer 4-slot cRIO (2012 and later), instead of physical DIP switches, there are virtual switches in the cRIO firmware utility; with these, follow the same rule, "CONSOLE OUT" set to OFF.

 Finally, the wiring on you robot can be done.
-You can be very flexible on your wiring order as long as the first jaguar is a black one and you connect the serial adapter from the cRIO to the first black jaguar's left port.
+You can be very flexible on your wiring order as long as the first Jaguar is a black one and you connect the serial adapter from the cRIO to the first black

+Jaguar's left port.
 From there, either port is fair game for in/out, and your order can be whatever you want.
-Be sure to put a terminator on the last jaguar's unused port.
+Be sure to put a terminator in the last Jaguar's unused port.